CoLRev-Environment/colrev/docs/source/manual/metadata_retrieval/dedupe.rst

 colrev dedupe
 ==================================

-The :program:`colrev dedupe` operation identifies and merges duplicate records.
+The ``colrev dedupe`` operation identifies and merges duplicate records.
 Non-duplicate records transition from ``md_prepared`` to ``md_processed``.
 Duplicate records are integrated based on a quality-aware merge function and the combined record transitions to ``md_processed``.
 The predecessors of a merged record can be identified through the ``colrev_origin`` list, enabling ex-post validation and offering the possibility to undo merges.

 ..
     - mention languages (as an open issue/our approach)